mpdf/mpdf.github.io/reference/mpdf-variables/iccprofile.md

 The default colorspace for a PDF/A1-b document is RGB.
 The default for a PDF/X-1a document is CMYK.

-Specify the name without the <span class="filename">.icc</span> extension or a full path to ICC profile file
+Specify the full path to ICC profile file.

 sRGB_IEC61966-2-1 is used as the default file for PDF/A1-b documents if none is specified (a profile must be specified for PDF/X-1a)